 New Delhi, 11 Sep 2020 17:00 IST

-The directorial debut of actor Ganapathi, the politically conscious film makes us think about what it means to be a citizen
+The directorial debut of actor Ganapathi, this politically conscious film makes us think about what it means to be a citizen.

 There are many times when we think about helping people ravaged by circumstances, but then we sink back into our comfortable lives, seldom sparing little more than a thought for those less fortunate.
 The directorial debut of actor Ganapathi is an exquisite, short Malayalam film which examines what it really means to be a citizen.

 Onnu Chirikkoo traces the simple life of an aged couple living somewhere in a Kerala village.
 Koretta (Narayanan Nambiar) is a farmer who tends to his crops and lives off the sweat of his brow while his wife (Thambai Monacha), takes care of their home, taking pleasure in preparing meals for her husband.
 Despite being in their sunset years, the couple has a strong work ethic and finds joy in little things.